evilsoft/crocks/docs/src/pages/docs/crocks/Async.md

 Async :: ((e -> (), a -> ()) -> (() -> ()) -> Async e a
 ```

-There are (2) possible ways to construct an `Async`, depending on the need
+There are two possible ways to construct an `Async`, depending on the need
 or ability to cancel a given `Async` in flight.
 Both methods of construction
-require a binary function that takes (2) unary functions.
+require a binary function that takes two unary functions.

 The first function is used to signal the rejection of a given `Async` and will
-settle on a `Rejected` instance wrapping whatever was passed to it function.
+settle on a `Rejected` instance wrapping whatever was passed to the function.
 The second function is used to settle the `Async` to a `Resolved` instance, also
 wrapping the value passed to the functions.
 These functions are provided by
 the `Async` and will return `undefined`.

-The (2) ways to construct an `Async` are characterized by the return of the
+The two ways to construct an `Async` are characterized by the return of the
 function you are using to construct it.
 If anything other than a function is
 returned, then the value is ignored.